Leigh Day privacy and cookies policy

 If you contact us for a non-case related query we will use your personal information to respond to your enquiry.
 Depending on the nature of your interest in our firm we may also provide you with information about us, our services and our events.

-Our general retention period is 6 years, from the conclusion of your enquiry or case which we consider a legitimate time period taking into consideration applicable UK law.
+Where you have contacted us in relation to a legal matter our general retention period is six years from the closure of that enquiry or matter.
+We believe that this is a legitimate time period taking into consideration our professional obligations and applicable UK law.

 Who we share your personal information with